 BTW, now that we are all shopping online more, sign up for Amazon Prime to get the best selection, faster shipping, and the most bang for your buck!

-A nice backyard deck is definitely on our wish list and something Don wants to build for us, but since that wasn’t happening for a while, I wanted to make a temporary one.
+A nice backyard deck is definitely on my wish list, but for now I wanted to make a temporary one.

-So last summer, Landon and I pulled four pallets into our backyard, and we pushed them together to make one platform.
+So last summer, my son and I pulled four pallets into our backyard, and we pushed them together to make one platform.

 The pallet decks I see on Pinterest have the gaps in between the wood planks filled in, but what we did was much easier: we simply added a leftover plywood sheet to the top of our pallets, and a few interlocking floor decking tiles like these to fill in the spot that was left over, so there was no carpentry involved.